Kirti180/Talkies/README.md

 ## Backend Part
 - Authentication using JWT
-- Mongoose - connecting the database
-- Server side -->> Node.js and Express
+- implementation using Socket.io
+- fully functional Video, Audio and Screen Share icons
 -
 ## Database
  - MongoDB
+ - Redis

 ## Features
  -  Screen Sharing
  -  Chatting
- -  Vedio calling
+ -  Video Calling

- ## Application Guide
+ ## Application Guide to use features

  ### To use {Screen share} feature -->
 -  First Create room
 -  User can share the screen
--  Than user can join the room using room ID
+-  User can join the room using room ID
 -  Enter room ID to join

 #### Stop share -->